 - Short term, it bleaches most natural materials such as cotton, wool, leather and wood.
 This is what causes your photos or prints to fade to blue/green when they are left in direct sunlight for too long.

 - Long term, it damages the fabric fibres making them brittle and susceptible to tearing and crushing.
 You can commonly see this in net curtains, drape backings and carpet around ranch sliders.
 In wood and leather this damage is difficult to repair as the materials can dry out, crack and bleach.

 All the window films that Suntamers work with have filters that stop over 99% of ultra violet light.
+This is an industry standard and applies to our crystal clear safety films through to sandblast and mirrored films.
 However, because ultra violet light is not the only cause of solar damage, to get truly effective fade protection it is necessary to also filter infrared and visible light.
 By filtering all three of these factors, it is possible to reduce fading by close to 70%.

 Many of the rooms we see which have a problem with fading also have a problem with heat and glare due to the amount of direct sunlight the room receives during the day.
 With the large range of window films available, heat and glare problems can be addressed at no additional cost.